se-sic/VaRA-Tool-Suite/docs/source/research_tool_docs/vara/debugging.rst

 Debugging options
 =================
-VaRA can produce specific debug output to ease debugging, to enable this output use LLVM debugging options.
+VaRA can produce specific debug output to ease debugging.
+To enable this output use LLVM debugging options.
 Add the corresponding debug flag to your run line `-debug-only=$DB_FLAG`

 VaRA specific DB_FLAGs